ypaq/lager_erlbrake_backend/README.md

 # Lager Backend for Airbrake

-*Disclamer: this is work in progress.*
+*Disclaimer: this is work in progress.*

 This is a [lager][lager] backend for the error notification service [Airbrake][airbrake].
 The backend mediates between lager and [erlbrake][erlbrake].